mikeal/go-stats/README.md

 For a little while now I've been bothered by the GoDoc numbers reported on Module Counts.

 Other ecosystems, no matter what size they are or how fast they are growing, exhibit fairly stable numbers while GoDoc's are very erratic.
-You can see what I mean by look at the last year's worth of data.
+You can see what I mean by looking at the last year's worth of data.

 ![Module Counts](/screenshot.png)